christian-korneck/flamenco-temp1/web/project-website/content/download/_index.md

 The latest version is: **{{< flamenco/latestVersion >}}**

 {{< hint type=caution >}}
-This is NOT an official release version yet!
-Flamenco is still in development, and this is simply the latest published development version.
+This is a **beta** version of the software!
+Read the announcement at the [Blender Studio blog](https://studio.blender.org/blog/announcing-flamenco-3-beta/). <br>
+Please report any issue at [developer.blender.org](https://developer.blender.org/project/profile/58/).
+A stable release is planned by the end of September 2022.
 {{< /hint >}}

 | Platform | File                                                 |